powerhome/power-tools/docs/README.md

 ## Contributing 💙

 Contributions are welcome!
 Feel free to [open a ticket](https://github.com/powerhome/power-tools/issues/new) or a [PR](https://github.com/powerhome/power-tools/pulls).
+For new packages, we have set up [a checklist/guide](./CONTRIBUTING.md) to ensure it fits into this repo.